Priscilla Laws

-Priscilla Watson Laws (born 1940) is an American physics educator, known for her work in activity-based physics education.
-She is a research professor of physics at Dickinson College.
+Priscilla Watson Laws (January 18, 1940 - December 12, 2023) was an American physics educator, known for her work in activity-based physics education.
+She was a research professor of physics at Dickinson College.

 Education and career

 Laws majored in physics, with a minor in mathematics, at Reed College, graduating in 1961.
 She did her graduate studies at Bryn Mawr College, earning a master's degree in experimental nuclear physics in 1963 and completing her Ph.D. in theoretical nuclear physics in 1966.

 She joined the Dickinson College faculty as an assistant professor of physics in 1965, and was tenured as an associate professor in 1970.
 She was promoted to full professor in 1979, and chaired the Department of Physics and Astronomy in 1982 and 1983.
 She retired as a regular-rank faculty member in 2002, becoming a research professor of physics at Dickinson.

 Research and books

 Initially, in her research at Dickinson College, Laws focused on the health applications and safety of radiography and X-rays, publishing several books on this topic: